akingdom/akingdom.github.io/articles/optimizing_communication_with_ai.md

 ### 🔐 INVARIANTS – Do Not Change

 List any logic, variable names, or structural elements that **must stay unchanged**.
+Ideally put this at the top of your chat.

 ```
 🔐 INVARIANTS